stevek-ngdata/lilyproject/tools/archetype/archetype-mapreduce/src/main/resources/archetype-resources/README.txt

  - if the job has run correctly, you can run lily-scan-records to check the output produced by the reducer: lily-scan-records -p --record-type {mrsample}Summary

+Setting up Hadoop with CHD4:
+  - Download hadoop-2.0.0-mr1 for the MRv1 variant

+  - Delete the avro libs under $HADOOP_HOME/lib/avro*

+  - Set HADOOP_CLASSPATH
+    To do this grap the classpath found in a lily application startup script e.g. lily-scan-records

+  - Now you are ready to run the mapreduce jar under CDH4